331uw13/Editor/README.md

-text editor written in C
+# Text/Code Editor
+using OpenGL and glfw3

-note: no way near done. i keep updating
+> No way near done.
+I keep updating! <---